markusvoelter/ProgrammingBasics/doc/chapter08_instantiation/index.md

 Check out the function `doWithList`.
 It takes two arguments.
 The first one is a regular list of numbers.
-The second is a function that takes a number and produces a number.
+The second is a function that takes a number and produces a number (like the `thisAddsFive` we just created).
 The idea of `doWithList` is that is produces a new list, where the function we pass as the second argument is applied to all elements of the list we pass as the first argument.
 We implement this function using the `map` operator on the list which we have seen before.